 - Advanced Standing and Waivers

 Of the 60 credits required for the degree, 30 credits must be completed at this university.
 Students who have completed graduate work in our M.A. program or elsewhere may apply for advanced standing credits.
-Students may receive up to 30 credits of advanced standing, and this credit may or may not include credit for required courses.
+Prior UAlbany M.A. students who completed the Research Practicum as their capstone project may receive up to 27 credits of advanced standing from their M.A. coursework, whereas those who completed the Guided Research Project as their capstone are eligible for up to 33 credits of advanced standing.
+Those who completed graduate work outside of UAlbany may receive up to 30 credits of advanced standing.
+The number of advanced standing credits is determined and approved by a student's plan of study committee, and this credit may or may not include credit for required courses.
 It also is possible for students with or without a master’s in communication to receive advanced standing for one or more courses in a related discipline.

 A waiver is granted when the faculty committee deems that students have satisfied a specific requirement by some means other than taking the required course.
 It does not carry credit.

 Students are admitted to candidacy for the degree of Doctor of Philosophy upon the following: